libp2p/rust-libp2p/docs/coding-guidelines.md

 Concurrency adds complexity.
 Concurrency adds overhead due to synchronization.
 Thus unless proven to be a bottleneck, don't make things concurrent.
-As an example the hierarchical `NetworkBehaviour` state machine, run sequentially.
+As an example the hierarchical `NetworkBehaviour` state machine runs sequentially.
 It is easy to debug as it runs sequentially.
 Thus far there has been no proof that shows a speed up when running it concurrently.

 ## Use `async/await` for sequential execution only

-Using `async/await` does not allow accesing methods on the object being `await`ed unless paired with some synchronization mechanism like an `Arc<Mutex<_>>`.

 Using `async/await` for sequential execution makes things significantly simpler.
+Though unfortunately using `async/await` does not allow accesing methods on the object being `await`ed unless paired with some synchronization mechanism like an `Arc<Mutex<_>>`.

 Example: Read and once done write from/to a socket.
 Use `async/await`.